-- ▶ ... use to enter a number ▶ Briefly press the Talk key or - ▶ Press and hold the Talk key ... use to enter a number ... use to enter a number
+... use to enter a number Briefly press the Talk key

+Press and hold the Talk key to enter a number

-The connection is established using the SIP connection assigned to the handset (→ page 59).
+The connection is established using the SIP connection assigned to the handset (+ page 60).

 If you make a call to the fixed line network, you may also have to dial the area code for local calls (depending on the PABX/provider).
-This is not necessary if the area code is entered in the telephony configuration (> page 67).
+This is not necessary if the area code is entered in the telephony configuration (→ page 68).